UCC-LabCompu2/filminas/slides/U2_git_avanzado.md

     - Enter file in which to save the key: **ENTER**
     - Enter passphrase (empty for no passphrase): **ENTER**
     - Your identification has been saved in cd .ssh.
-    - Your pubnlic key has been saved in cd .ssh.pub.
+    - Your public key has been saved in cd .ssh.pub.
     - The key fingerprint is: SHA256:.......
 3. Correr el comando
 ````